CurtisXuCAD/Information-Retrieval---Simple-Search-Engine/README.md

                 18. Software Evaluation
                 19. University of California, San Diego
                 20. career fair

 tf: term frequency
 idf: inverse document frequency
+Search interface
+The response to search queries should be ≤ 300ms.
+Ideally it would be .
+100ms, but you won’t be penalized if it’s higher (as long as it’s kept ≤ 300ms).

 Ranking:
 First, we precompute the tf and idf scores for every term, and we build the N length vector for each document, using the tf * idf of each term as the entries.
 Then, we compute the query, and get a result set of matching documents (using previously described techniques).